entropyxyz/entropy-docs/content/basics/quickstart.md

     ```

 1. Press `ENTER` to open a text editor.
 1. Within your text editor, enter a message.
-It doesn't really matter what the message is at this point.
+It doesn't matter what the message is at this point.
 1. Once you have finished entering your message into the text editor, save and quit the text editor.
 1. The CLI should output a `Uint8Array` signature: